-Like the broader real estate community NMHC and NAA understand that the future stability of the property insurance market and its ability to withstand the continued occurrence of catastrophic events must remain a top concern of our sector.
+The Importance of the National Flood Insurance Program

 Owners, operators and developers of all types of multifamily rental housing have been particularly hard hit in recent years as the cost of all lines of insurance (e.g., property, liability, cyber) have risen dramatically while coverage limitations, deductible increases and in some cases the absence of an affordable or viable private insurance market altogether has increased the financial risk borne by housing providers directly and strained property operations.
+The lack of affordability of insurance options for property owners, of all types, increasingly puts needed investments in their properties.
+Two new data sets show the significant impact of insurance costs on housing operations and affordability.
+First, NMHC released the State of Multifamily Risk Survey & Report in June of 2023 which looked across all types of multifamily housing and showed, on average, property insurance premiums soaring 26 percent year-over-year.
+Yet, it is not uncommon to hear of triple-digit property premium increases in certain parts of the country.
+Other lines of coverage are also troublesome and impacting property operations.

-The lack of affordability of insurance options for property owners, of all types, increasingly puts needed insurance coverage out of reach or limits the ability of property owners to make needed investments in their properties.
-In fact, a May 2021 survey and report sponsored by NMHC, NAA, the National Leased Housing Association (NLHA) and other affordable housing focused organizations found that these conditions have led to negative impacts on both housing providers and renters, with most housing providers indicating that they would take action to mitigate cost increases due to higher insurance premiums by increasing insurance deductibles, decreasing operating expenses, and being forced to increase rent.
-These steps are being taken as a last resort when the multifamily housing industry is facing soaring operational costs across the board and at a time of great housing affordability challenges across the nation.
+As problematic as this has been across the broader housing ecosystem, the challenge is even more daunting in the affordable and middle-income housing space.
+A new survey and report released in September, commissioned by the National Leased Housing Association (NLHA), and supported by NMHC, NAA and other affordable housing organizations, focused on the impact of the current insurance market challenges on affordable housing providers.
+The survey found that rental housing businesses are facing much higher premiums-nearly one in every three policies had rate increases of 25% or more.
+These conditions have led to negative impacts on both housing providers and renters, with most housing providers indicating that they would take action to mitigate cost increases due to higher insurance premiums by increasing insurance deductibles, decreasing operating expenses, and being forced to increase rent.